chunchet/datasciencecoursera/getting_and_cleaning_data/project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+1. Cut the cheese,
+2. Slice the tomatoes,
+3. Rub the tomatoes in flour